Cleveland Cavaliers Defeat Boston Celtics, Gain Top Seed In Eastern Conference

 The Cleveland Cavaliers made their way to Boston to play the Celtics last night.
 The game brought NBA fans a showdown between the top two contenders in the Eastern Conference.
 Going into the game, both teams were tied at the top.
-It was the first game in ESPN’s doubleheader and it did not disappoint.
+It was the first game in ESPN’s doubleheader, and it did not disappoint.
 The teams both held records of 50-27 going into the game.
 Obviously, only one team could get the win, and it ended up being the Cavaliers.

-Cleveland and Boston both have played extremely well this season and Boston has the potential to give the Cavaliers a run for their money in the playoffs.
+Cleveland and Boston both have played extremely well this season, and Boston has the potential to give the Cavaliers a run for their money in the playoffs.
 Last night, the Cavaliers came away with a 114-91 win.
-Lebron James did what Lebron James does and took over the game, scoring 36 points in 38 minutes and throwing down this monster of a dunk:
+Lebron James did what Lebron James does and took over the game, scoring 36 points in 38 minutes and throwing down a monster dunk.

 LeBron drops 15 in Q2 & has 19 PTS, 7 REBS at the half. @Cavs score 38 in Q2 & lead the @Celtics on ESPN, 57-42. pic.twitter.com/Qr7huVUJ1W